-An ability keyword on an attack that closes the combat chain when the attack is defended by an attack action card with 6 or more power.
+An ability keyword on an attack that destroys its source when it is defended by an attack action card with 6 or more power, which may close the combat chain.
 (See Rule 8.3.13)

 Physical Damage

 A specific type of damage, dealt by attacks during the damage step of combat.
 (See Rule 8.5.3b)